In Color (song): Critical

 Brady Vercher of Engine 145 gave the song a "thumb up".
 Vercher described the lyrics favorably, saying that they contained "vivid and emotive imagery without becoming overwrought" and that "[t]he production stays out of the way of the vivid stories and adds a richness and expressiveness […]."
 Vercher also went on to say, "Johnson may not be the most gifted vocalist as far as range goes, but he is more than capable and knows how to interpret a song for good effect.
 Needless to say, he nails the delivery in this song."

 Commercial

 "In Color" debuted at number 57 on the Hot Country Songs chart dated April 19, 2008.
 The song spent a total of 40 weeks as an active single on the country charts, and became the first Top 10 hit of Johnson's career, peaking at number 9 on the week of January 10, 2009.
+As of 2023, it remains Johnson's only Top 10 country single.
 In addition, the song peaked at number 52 on the Billboard Hot 100 the same week.
-The song was certified Gold by the Recording Industry Association of America on June 9, 2010.
+The song was certified Gold by the Recording Industry Association of America (RIAA) on June 9, 2010.
 It has sold 1,340,000 copies in the United States as of February 2016.
+It ended up being certified 5× Platinum by RIAA in 2024.